The-OpenROAD-Project/DAC-2020-Tutorial/2_database_access/README.md

 ### DEF Data Access

-This time, we want to extract iunformation about the design (i.e. the DEF file).
+This time, we want to extract information about the design (i.e. the DEF file).
 Let's try the below script to get some insights.
 You can run the below code by executing `openroad data/def_data_access.tcl`.

 ```Tcl
 set db [odb::dbDatabase_create]